wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 Wheel variants introduce a more fine-grained specification of built wheel characteristics beyond what wheel tags provide.
 When evaluating wheels to install, the installer must determine whether variant properties are compatible with the system in addition to determining the tag compatibility.
-In order to choose the most suitable wheel to install, the installer must order wheels according to the priorities of their variant properties first, and their tags second.
+To choose the most suitable wheel to install, the installer must order wheels according to the priorities of their variant properties first, and their tags second.

 Usually, providers are implemented as third-party Python packages providing the API specified in this document, called provider plugins.
 These plugins provide routines for validating variant properties while building variant wheels, and for determining wheel compatibility with the given system.

-When it is necessary to query the platform in order to determine wheel compatibility, provider plugins need to be called while installing the wheel.
+When it is necessary to query the platform to determine wheel compatibility, provider plugins need to be called while installing the wheel.
 Otherwise, their use can be limited to build time or disabled entirely, in which case the list of supported variant properties is encoded into the variant metadata.

-Package managers must not install or run untrusted variant providers without the user explicitly opting to that.
+Package managers must not install or run untrusted variant providers without the explicit user opt-in.
 Provider packages must not specify any dependencies, and the installer must ensure that no dependencies are installed if specified in the provider package metadata.

-It is recommended that the most commonly used plugins are either vendored, reimplemented, and/or locked to specific wheels after verifying their trustworthiness, to enable the ability to securely install variant wheels out-of-the-box.
+It is recommended that the most commonly used plugins are either vendored, reimplemented, or locked to specific wheels after verifying their trustworthiness, to enable the ability to securely install variant wheels out-of-the-box.
 To reduce the maintenance costs, repositories of such vetted plugins could be maintained collaboratively and shared between different package managers.